geckon/2-n_solitaire/README.md

 This is what the game looks like.
 At the top you can see your current score, below that is the main board where the cards are stacked.
 In the bottom part you can see two next cards that will come to the game.
 You can use `1`, `2`, `3` and `4` keys to place the next upcoming card to the respective column.

 That's it.
 Simple, eh?

+### Configuration

+There are some configurable options - see the [default config file](.2-n_solitaire.conf).
+All options should be described there including default values which will be used if not specified otherwise.
+The game will search for the configuration file in the following locations (in this order):
+-   current working directory
+-   home directory
+-   directory specified by twoN_SOLITAIRE_CONF_DIR environment
+    variable

 ### Current state